Supporting Improvements to the Families and Children Activity

-Family and Relationship Services Australia (FRSA) facilitated the first of two online provider forums on 8 December 2020.
-The forum provided an overview of the Discussion Paper and our consultation process, along with an opportunity to ask questions and engage in discussion with providers and the department.
+Family and Relationship Services Australia (FRSA) facilitated two online provider forums on 8 December 2020 and 21 January 2021.
+The forums provided an overview of the Discussion Paper and our consultation process, along with an opportunity to ask questions and engage in discussion with providers and the department.

-Pre-submitted online provider forum questions and answers to questions that were not able to be answered at the online provider forum will be located on the Frequently Asked Questions page.
+Pre-submitted online provider forum questions and answers to questions that were not able to be answered at the online provider forum can be located on the Frequently Asked Questions page.

 In 2018, the department contracted KPMG to hold consultations across Australia to test ideas and gather feedback about the future of families and children services.
 We would like to thank all those who participated, for your valuable insights and feedback.
 What we heard is that we all want to continue to ensure the department’s investment effectively and measurably contributes to improving outcomes for Australian families.

 In 2020, we are operating in a different and challenging environment.
 It is more important than ever that existing services are supported to continue to be effective and accessible for families and children.
 The department is now undertaking a new phase of consultation on Families and Children (FaC) Activity programs and services.
 Through this consultation, we are particularly focusing on a selection of families and children programs that have the common goal of stabilising and supporting families and children, including:

 - Communities for Children Facilitating Partner (CfC FP),

 - Children and Parenting Support (CaPS),

 - Family and Relationship Services (FaRS), including Specialised Family Violence Services,